 8. Video tutorial

-You can watch the step by step tutorial video below to help you complete this Machine Learning example
+You can watch the step-by-step tutorial video below to help you complete this Machine Learning example

-for free using the powerful machine learning software, Neural Designer.
+for free using the powerful machine learning software Neural Designer.

 References